joshuapearson/tucson-josh/content/posts/rust-clap-cli/index.md

 ❯ cargo add clap -F derive
 ```

-You can now define rust types in your program which will be translated into an
+You can now define rust types in your source which will be translated into an
 interface contract for your program when called from the command line:

 ```rust